littlepea/beijing-python-meetup/lean_coffee/201611/README.md

 Machine learning is becoming a huge trend and Python ecosystem is very well suited for ML problems as it has great tooling (like [scikit-learn](http://scikit-learn.org/)) and the dynamic nature and simplicity of the language allow to rapidly prototype ML solutions and get quick results with the minimum amount of code.

-### Thoughts on front-end / back-end separation and frameworks